Manganese mineral by Ray Sahelian, M.D.

 Manganese is used in steel production and as a coating on welding rods, among

 other industrial applications.
-Overexposure to manganese is known to damage
+Overexposure is known to damage

 nerve cells, potentially causing Parkinson-like problems known as manganism --